Skip to main content

 • ✅ Updated cost basis for any state incentives

 This information is for educational purposes.
 Please consult a qualified tax professional for personalized advice.
-Federal solar tax credit expires December 31, 2025 per the One Big Beautiful Bill Act signed July 4, 2025.
+The federal solar tax credit is no longer available.
+Check current federal incentives at energy.gov.

 Topics